pombredanne/omg-monitor/README.md

 OMG Monitor
 ==========

-This program uses [NuPIC] to catch anomalies in Pingdom monitored response times.
+This program uses [NuPIC] to catch anomalies in [Pingdom] monitored response times.
 It runs as a [Docker] container, so to use it you just have to run the container (see [Usage](#usage)).

 Input
 -----

-The input are response times gathered by Pingdom.
+The input are response times gathered by [Pingdom].
 We use the [python-restful-pingdom] module to get the Pingdom data used to train the [NuPIC] model.
 The model is first trained with the last 5000 response times of the specified checks, after which it starts learning online, making a request per minute per check to Pingdom.

 Output